enginebai/Algorithms/topics/dynamic-programming.md

 }
 ```

-The intuition behind DP is that we **trade space for time**.
+## DP = Recursion + Memoization
 DP is the recursion with memoization:
+* If we solved before, just reuse the solution.
+* Otherwise, we compute and store it, return that solution.

 ```kotlin
 fun solveProblem(subproblem) {